yokai-php/safe-command-bundle/README.md

 ### Configuration

-The bundle comes with few some commands disabled by default (from Symfony's standards), but
+The bundle comes with some commands disabled by default (from Symfony's standards).

-you can override commands that came from the standard:
+That "standard" command list can be overridden:
 ```
 # config/packages/yokai_safe_command.yaml
 when@prod: